-In this epic blog post, our Guest Contributor and Blogging Expert, Mark Tong gives you over 17 proven, practical, actionable ideas to help you monetize and make money from your website or blog.
+In this epic blog post, our Guest Contributor and Blogging Expert, Mark Tong gives you over 17 proven, practical, actionable ideas to help you monetize a website or blog.
 As a bonus, Tong unpacks the one essential ingredient most methods of monetization rely on!

 Be honest.
 You’re excited.
 You’d love to know how to monetize a website.
 But you’re also skeptical.

 Not whether websites can be monetized, I mean the evidence is all around you.